photography curriculum

 6E.
 Applying for Grants and Fellowships

 ii.
-A professional portfolio comprising of projects in portrait, architecture, product and fashion photography with a stress on more conceptual works.
+A professional portfolio featuring portraiture, architecture, product, and fashion photography, with a strong emphasis on conceptual and narrative work.

 iii.
-Expertise in skills such as lighting, developing visual narratives, conceptualising projects, creative direction, retouching, cinematography, audio recording, editing, and colour grading films.
+Technical and conceptual proficiency in lighting, visual storytelling, project conceptualisation, creative direction, retouching, cinematography, audio recording, editing, and colour grading.

 impressum + dsgvo | currently in zürich, switzerland (cet = utc +1 hour)